carmaa/inception/README.md

 machine; the idea that every password is correct.
 In other words, the equivalent of a [memory inception] [1].

+Inception is free as in beer and a side project of mine.

 ### Awesome!
 But why?

-The world's forensics experts, governments and three-letter acronym agencies are using [similar tools] [2] already, so why not?
-Inception is free, as in beer.
-A professional equivalent tool will set you back thousands of USD.
+The world's forensics experts, governments and three-letter acronym agencies are using [similar tools] [2] already.
+So if you are a dissident or facing an opressive regime, this tool illustrates why OPSEC is important.
+Never leave your laptop out of sight.

 ### Caveats

-[OS X > 10.7.2] [6] and [Windows > 8.1] [7] disables FireWire DMA when the user has locked
+[OS X > 10.7.2] [6] and [Windows > 8.1] [7] disables FireWire DMA when the
-the OS and thus prevents inception.
+user has locked the OS and thus prevents inception.
 The tool will still work while a user is logged on.
 However, this is a less probable attack scenario IRL.

-In addition, [OS X Mavericks > 10.8.2 on Ivy Bridge (>= 2012 Macs)] [8] have enabled
+In addition, [OS X Mavericks > 10.8.2 on Ivy Bridge (>= 2012 Macs)] [8] have
-VT-D, effectively blocking DMA requests and thwarting all inception modules.
-Look for `vtd[0] fault` entries in your log/console.
+enabled VT-D, effectively blocking DMA requests and thwarting all inception modules even when the user is logged in.Look for `vtd[0] fault` entries in your log/console.

+Even though these two caveats gradually will reduce the number of scenarios where this tool is useful, as of March 2015 [70 % of machines out there are still vulnerable] [9].

 Key data